LayerManager/layman/doc/rest.md

     - publish the layer on GeoServer through WMS cascade from QGIS server
 - for raster layers publish normalized GeoTIFF as new layer (coverage) on GeoServer WMS workspace
 - generate thumbnail image
-- publish metadata record to Micka (it's public if and only if read access is set to EVERYONE)
+- publish metadata record to Micka (it's public if and only if read access is set to EVERYONE; the creating user is sent as CreateUser in the CSW SOAP request)
 - update thumbnail of each [map](models.md#map) that points to this layer

 If workspace directory, database schema, or GeoServer's datastores does not exist yet, they are created on demand.